 - Human polish pass (30 minutes): Fix AI awkwardness, strengthen character voice, add unique details only you would think of

-The 4x speed multiplier explained: You’re not writing 2,000 raw words.
-You’re writing 600-800 words and directing AI to develop them into 2,000 words, then spending half your time editing.
-This is faster because AI never gets writer’s block on description or dialogue — the two biggest time sinks for most novelists.
+The 4x speed multiplier: You write 600-800 seed words and direct AI to expand them into 2,000 polished words, spending the second half editing.
+AI never gets writer’s block on description or dialogue - the two biggest time sinks for most novelists.

 Stage 3: AI-Assisted Revision (1 week per 80K words)

-AI revision is feeding chapters to Claude with specific prompts:
+AI revision feeds chapters to Claude with targeted prompts:

-This catches 80% of structural issues in one pass.
-You then do a human read-through focusing on prose quality and emotional resonance — the things AI still can’t judge well.
+This catches ~80% of structural issues in one pass.
+You then do a human read-through for prose quality and emotional resonance.
+Revision drops from 4-6 weeks to 1-2 weeks.

 Stage 4: AI-Powered Polish (3-4 days)